francescopatane96/Bioactivity-prediction-with-ML/README.md

 - bioprediction_part2:  ** upload dataset_with_padel_pIC50.csv file **.
 Compare various ML models and find the best one to utilize for our project.
 - bioprediction_part3: Perform linear regression with RandomForest regressor, generate the model (pkl) and predict IC50 of new molecules directly via colab worksheet.

+This model is specific for a single target protein choosed by me. if you desire to create a model relative to other targets, you need to fork this project and modify it (see bioprediction_part1 module).